kafchen/styleTransfer/README.md

 **Through the total loss function composed of content loss function and style loss function, the generated image combines the characteristics of content image and style image to realize style transfer.**

-**The value of the loss function is calculated by the Gram matrix after output from the model constructed by the convolution layer in the VGG-19 imported by tensorflow**
+**The value of the loss function is calculated by the Gram matrix after output from the model constructed by the convolution layer in the VGG-19 imported by tensorflow.**

 Run main.py